Originally Published June 21st, 2018 | Updated June 18th, 2019

 Smaller is Better, Plus the #1 Secret to Picking Strawberries

 “Size isn’t a good indicator of flavor or quality.
 The sweeter varieties typically produce a smaller berry.
 The larger varieties from California are grown for a longer shelf life and a firmer skin to resist bruising on that long journey.
-Taste is a secondary consideration,” explained Sue.
+Taste is a secondary consideration for largescale California growers,” explained Sue.

 Sue’s best tip for strawberry picking?